isomerpages/singapore-customs-old/_businesses/08-certificates-of-origin/08a-certificates-of-origin.md

 Apart from Singapore Customs, these authorised organisations do also issue ordinary COs for locally manufactured or processed goods, and goods from other countries which are re-exported from Singapore.
 However, they do not issue ordinary COs for the export of Singapore-origin textiles and textile goods to the United States of America.

-Preferential COs are issued only by Singapore Customs.
+All Preferential COs are issued only by Singapore Customs.

+## For more information on: